 What We’ve Achieved

-- Since 2003, the Campaign’s membership has grown from 28 organizations to over 145—the largest coalition in the history of our state—and the Health Security Plan is supported by thousands of people throughout the state.
+Since 2003, the Campaign’s membership has grown from 28 organizations to over 170—the largest coalition in the history of our state—and the Health Security Plan is supported by thousands of people throughout the state.

 In 2006, Mathematica Policy Research, Inc., completed a study of three health care reform models in New Mexico: two of the models were based on the private insurance system, and the third was based on the Health Security Plan.
 The study found that only the Health Security Plan would save money.

-- During the development of the federal Affordable Care Act, the Campaign worked with other groups around the country to make sure that waiver language was included in the final law.
+During the development of the federal Affordable Care Act (“Obamacare”), the Campaign worked with other groups around the country to make sure that waiver language was included in the final law.
 The Waiver for State Innovation Provision, which went into effect Jan.
-1, 2017, allows a state to develop a different paradigm—like the Health Security Plan—to cover the uninsured and control costs.
+1, 2017, allows states to develop a different paradigm—like the Health Security Plan—to cover the uninsured and control costs.